Lupus and your skin: Self-care dermatologists recommend

 Lessen your risk of long-term skin problems and other conditions

-To protect your skin, dermatologists recommend the following:
+To protect your skin from the sun, dermatologists recommend the following:

 If you lie in the sun or use tanning beds, stop.
 Both the sun and tanning beds expose you to harmful UV rays.
-The UV rays that tanning beds emit can be stronger than the sun’s rays.
-This intense exposure can cause lupus to flare.
-It can eventually lead to organ failure.
+Whether from the sun or tanning beds, these UV rays can cause lupus to flare.

 Stop touching the patches and rashes on your skin.
 When you touch, rub, or pick at the rashes, sores, and patches, new ones can develop.

 Replace fluorescent, compact fluorescent, and halogen light bulbs.
 These light bulbs emit some UV light.
-If you are very light sensitive, this UV light can cause a flare or itchy skin.
-Replacing these bulbs with an incandescent bulb can help.
+If you are very light sensitive, this UV light can cause a lupus flare-up or itchy skin.
+Replacing these bulbs with LED or incandescent bulbs can help.

-If you cannot replace the bulbs, a UV light filter may help.
-Some people say this filter reduces the skin flares and itching that occur when they spend hours under fluorescent lights, such as at work.
+If you cannot replace the bulbs, a UV light filter or light shield may help.
+Some people say these products reduce the flare-ups and itching that occur when they spend hours under fluorescent lights, such as at work.

-If you cannot replace bulbs or get a UV filter, you may want to wear a wide-brimmed hat, sunscreen, and sun-protective clothing.
+If you cannot replace the bulbs or get a UV filter or shield, you may want to wear a wide-brimmed hat, sunscreen, and sun-protective clothing.
 These can also protect you from indoor UV light.

-Before taking a medicine, ask if it can increase light sensitivity.
-Some medicines make a person more light sensitive.
-If the medicine makes people more light sensitive, ask your doctor if you could take another medicine.
+Before taking a medication, ask if it can increase light sensitivity.
+Some medications can make your skin more sensitive to light.
+If your doctor says that a medication can increase light sensitivity, ask if you could take another medication.